Nil79/webapp-cassandra-jboss/README.md

 This would generate some issues during deployments.

-The first trick is to exclude netty while import datastax java driver dependency.
+The first trick is to exclude netty while importing datastax java driver dependency.
 Netty is already provided by the container so it's unuseful.

-But at runtime, when the driver performs select query it would be returned the following error message:
+But at runtime, when the driver performs select query, it returns the following error message:

 	java.lang.NoClassDefFoundError: org/jboss/netty/channel/ChannelFactory